ajyoon/blur/README.md

 #### Testing
 The test suite is located in the `tests` directory.
-Travis has been configured to automatically run these tests on any changes in the git repository, but you can run these tests yourself as well.
+Travis CI has been configured to automatically run these tests on any proposed changes to the upstream git repository, but you can run these tests yourself as well.
 Travis tests run on `nose`, but any testing framework compatible with the built-in Python `Unittest` module should work.
 To get `nose` you can install it with `pip`: